kun-zhou/forti/README.md

 ### What it is

--It will help you memorize formatted data entries in a secure manner (read, more secure than plain textfiles).
+* It will help you memorize formatted data entries in a secure manner (read, more secure than plain textfiles).
--The process of logging and retrieving information are both inuititve and efficient.
+* The process of logging and retrieving information are both inuititve and efficient.
--The software should be customizables.
+* The software should be customizables.
 I plan to implement a plugin system so everyone can contribute to the functionalities they like for this software.

 *In short, I hope the software serves as an inuititve and elegant formatted data manager for the general public with a reasonable level of security and extensibility.*

 ### What it is not

--Protect you agaist targeted attacks.
+* Protect you agaist targeted attacks.
--Save big binary files.
+* Save big binary files.

 ## Getting Started